MARIACUSELL/sprint1_NodeJS/README.md

 Firts approach to NodeJS basics.
-Exercices of Callbacks, Promises, AsyncAwait, and testing with Jest,
+Exercices of Callbacks, Promises, AsyncAwait Functions, Functions and Templates, and testing with Jest.